Numerics88/n88ParaViewPlugins/Build-Windows.md

 ## Build Paraview-Superbuild

-After configuring with cmake-gui, go to the \paraview-superbuild-build directory and install with Ninja
+After configuring with cmake-gui, open an `x64 Native Tools Command Prompt for VS 2022` window and set your working directory to the \paraview-superbuild-build directory. **You must run the terminal as an administator**, as the plugins will be installed to `C:\Program Files`.

 ```sh
 ninja install -v